Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-12-how-to-implement-and-manage-emergency-access-accounts.md

 ### Incident case based on created custom rule
-You will see the incident case in Azure Sentinel in case of any sign-in attempt (successful or unsuccessful):
+You will see an incident in Azure Sentinel in case of any sign-in attempt (successful or unsuccessful):

 ![](../2019-10-12-how-to-implement-and-manage-emergency-access-accounts/SignInAttemptAlertIncident.png)

 ### Alerting by Log Analytics / Azure Monitor Alerts
-You are able use the same KQL query in Log Analytics if you aren’t using Azure Sentinel.
-More details on how to implement Azure AD logs to Logs Analytics are available here:  [Stream Azure Active Directory logs to Azure Monitor logs | Microsoft Docs](http://aka.ms/AzureADLogAnalytics)
+You are able use the same KQL query in Log Analytics even if you aren’t using Azure Sentinel.
+More details on how to implement Azure AD logs to Logs Analytics are available in Microsoft Docs:  [Stream Azure AD logs to Azure Monitor](http://aka.ms/AzureADLogAnalytics)

 Run the query in your “Logs” blade to validate the results and click on “New alert rule”.